 How to display a computer image on a TV or Projector

 Many TVs and projectors have one or more connections that allow you to connect a computer to them and display the screen.
 Both desktop computers and laptop computers are capable of connecting to a TV or projector.
-Following the below steps will help you connect your TV or Projector to your computer.
+Following the steps below will help you connect your TV or Projector to your computer.

 The VGA connection is the most common connection found on a computer; however, not all TVs and projectors have a VGA input.
 Although, it is more common to find a projector with this connection versus a TV.
 The VGA connector is a 15-pin connection (like that shown to the right) and is often used for a computer monitor.
 Many laptops have this connection for connecting to a TV, projector, or even another monitor to allow for dual screen (laptop screen + external monitor).